Top Family Boxing Day Picnic Spots in Sydney

 We’ve put together our Top Family Boxing Day Picnic Spots to help you make the most of the public holiday.

-Victoria Park: Victoria Park is ideal for picnics or simply relaxing with large grassed areas, a lake with waterbirds and the Victoria Park Pool complex (open 7am-7pm Boxing Day), which features a 50 metre swimming pool and children’s wading pool.
-The large playground was upgraded in 2010 and local children were given a major say in the design – the result is a really excellent playground with plenty of equipment ideal for children of all ages.
+Victoria Park: Victoria Park is ideal for picnics.
+Relax in the large grassy areas, surrounded by a lake with waterbirds and take an afternoon dip at the Victoria Park Pool complex (open 7am-7pm Boxing Day), which features a 50-metre swimming pool and children’s wading pool.
+There's also an excellent playground with plenty of equipment ideal for children of all ages.

 Nielsen Park: For most of us Sydney-siders, Boxing Day is synonymous with The Sydney to Hobart Yacht Race.
 If you’re keen for some yachting action, one of the best vantage points is Nielsen Park.
 It’s on the foreshore of the harbour and right alongside the start line of the race.
 Let the kids splash in the shallows of the netted swimming area and claim a picnic spot under the canopy of one of the many Moreton Bay Fig Trees.
 This park is BUSY on Boxing Day so catch the bus or just be prepared for a bit of a walk.